 npm run build

-Edit the Cline MCP settings file located at:
+Edit the Cline MCP settings file:

 %USERPROFILE%\AppData\Roaming\Code\User\globalStorage\saoudrizwan.claude-dev\settings\cline_mcp_settings.json